 At each layer the aim is to deter the burglar by installing good security measures and making sure you use them and to delay them by making it harder for them for get in and out.

 All of the following sections will provide you with helpful hints to make it harder for a burglar to penetrate each of the layers.

 Some experts say that the overall impression of the home will influence whether it is targeted by a potential offender.
 As a general rule, if it looks like there is someone inside, the potential burglar is likely to go elsewhere.
-A home in a dilapidated state will seem easier to break into, so a simple solution might be tidying up a garden or repainting doors and window frames.
+A home in a dilapidated state will seem easier to break into, so a simple deterrent might be tidying up a garden or repainting doors and window frames.

 Click on the links below to learn how to increase the security of:

 - Your home (shell)

 If you are interested in running a campaign among your local Neighbourhood Watch members to encourage them to better protect their property, you’ll find plenty of campaign resources in the burglary prevention toolkit here.